Fen747/meteor-boilerplate/README.md

 <h1>Meteor Boilerplate</h1>
-<h4>A Meteor ready-to-use app for Blaze + FlowRouter with a bunch of useful functions</h4>
+<h4>A Meteor ready-to-use app for Blaze + FlowRouter with a bunch of useful functions, writen in ES6</h4>
 <p>
 	GitHub repository : <a href="https://github.com/AlainRo/meteor-multd3/issues/1">https://github.com/Fen747/meteor-boilerplate</a>
 </p>